 The CLOCKSS Archive is a 501(c)(3) organization.
 It is governed by a board.
-The board has established a contract with Stanford University Libraries (SUL) covering these operational issues:
+The board has established a contract with Stanford Libraries (SUL) covering these operational issues:

 - A management agreement under which SUL employees provide the CLOCKSS Archive with management, business and marketing services.